ethan-campbell/WASSAIL/README.md

 > [!NOTE]
 > This single Jupyter notebook contains almost all of the model and analysis code.
 The `Toolbox/` directory contains a few `.py` Python scripts with auxiliary functions, mostly for downloading and loading data.
 The notebook is documented throughout and is intended to be run from top to bottom, which will allow you to download and process input data, configure the model, run the model (both in "calibration mode" and as "free-running simulations"; see the paper for details), process the model output, and visualize/analyze results.
 Housing the entire model within a Jupyter notebook did create challenges for parallelization and background runs, which led to some interesting ad hoc solutions that are described below.

 5. Start by running the **"Import statements"** notebook cell.
-Confirm that the `conda` environment is functioning correctly.
+Verify that the `conda` environment is functioning correctly.

 6. In the **"Set file paths and import custom functions"** cell, update the directory names as needed, then execute the cell:
 - *Under the relevant computing system's section, the variable `data_dir` should be updated to point to the `Data/` directory within this repository.*